yangyang9608/D-BPP_Workflow/README.md

 ## Interpretation and limitations

-- Gene-content backbone inference is sensitive to annotation completeness and systematic annotation differences; it should be treated as one candidate-backbone strategy rather than an automatic guarantee of the true species tree.
+- Gene-content species-tree inference is sensitive to annotation completeness and systematic annotation differences; it should be treated as one candidate species-tree strategy rather than an automatic guarantee of the true species tree.
 - Significant *D*-statistics identify imbalance, not a unique direction, donor, or biological mechanism.
 - Ghost-lineage placement is a candidate explanation requiring model comparison and biological scrutiny.
 - Automatically generated models are not exhaustive and can be incompatible when multiple events share an edge.
-- Results depend on the candidate backbone, taxon sampling, data filtering, priors, and MCMC adequacy.
+- Results depend on the candidate species tree, taxon sampling, data filtering, priors, and MCMC adequacy.
 - Record software versions, random seeds, control files, convergence diagnostics, and all manual model edits for reproducibility.

 ## Citation